eclipse-bluechi/bluechi/doc/man/hirte-agent.conf.5.md

 The port on which `hirte` is listening for connection request and the `hirte-agent` is connecting to.
 By default port `842` is used.

+#### **HeartbeatInterval** (long)

+The interval between two heartbeat signals sent to hirte in milliseconds.
+This option will overwrite the heartbeat interval defined in the configuration file.

 #### **LogLevel** (string)